sara-huang-hart/anime-recommendation-system/README.md

    <br>
       <img src="Images/img-17.png" width="600">
    <br>
   As expected, the most completed titles were some of the most popular animes in our data.
 Additionally, by comparing the average user score to the mean, we found consistency in the user ratings.
 On the other hand, the most dropped titles had extremely low ratings, even lower than the mean rating on the MAL website.
 This could be an indication that the users in our dataset have much stronger opinions about shows that dislike.

+# 💻 Recommendation System
+We implemented the K-Nearest Neighbors (KNN) algorithm which is designed to predict instances based on the majority class or the average of its <i>k</i> nearest neighbors.
+For this project, KNN was used as a tool for personalized recommendations by leveraging the historical ratings of users on the MAL website.
+By targeting a specific anime, KNN identifies other titles with similar user ratings and recommends animes that are frequently rated highly by the nearest neighbors or the target anime.